thatlr/Delphi-StackTrace/README.md

 in Delphi code.

-Because it is based on Windows StackWalk functionality, it works for any module, as long as a matching PDB file is providing the mapping between code addresses and funtion names plus source code location.
+Because it is based on Windows StackWalk functionality, it works for any module (exe and dll), as long as a matching PDB file is providing the mapping between code addresses and funtion names plus source code location.